 It might be embarrassing to discuss, but don’t let incontinence stop you from being active.

 Incontinence can have a negative impact on your quality of life — but only if you let it.
 Don’t think you are alone; the inability to control bladder function is common.
-More than 13 million Americans suffer from it, and women are twice as likely as men to be incontinent.
+More than 13 million Americans have urinary incontinence, and women are twice as likely as men to experience it.

 Causes of Incontinence

 Incontinence happens when your bladder is weakened, either from a trauma like childbirth or from nerve damage like a spinal cord injury.
 Menopause, pelvic surgery, neurologic diseases, back injuries, cancer and even aging can lead to incontinence.